mohitpai/journey-optimizer.en/help/using/offers/ranking/auto-optimization-model.md

 The algorithm that underlies Auto-optimization is **Thompson sampling**.
 In this section, we discuss the intuition behind Thompson sampling.

 [Thompson sampling](https://en.wikipedia.org/wiki/Thompson_sampling){target="_blank"}, or Bayesian bandits, is a Bayesian approach to the multi-armed bandit problem.
-The basic idea is to treat the average reward 𝛍 from each offer as a **random variable** and use the data we have collected so far, to update our “belief” about the average reward.
-This “belief” is represented mathematically by a **posterior probability distribution** – essentially a range of values for the average reward, along with the plausibility (or probability) that the reward has that value for each offer.
+The basic idea is to treat the average reward 𝛍 from each offer as a **random variable** and use the data we have collected so far, to update our "belief" about the average reward.
+This "belief" is represented mathematically by a **posterior probability distribution** – essentially a range of values for the average reward, along with the plausibility (or probability) that the reward has that value for each offer.
 Then, for every decision, we will **sample a point from each of these posterior reward distributions** and select the offer whose sampled reward had the highest value.

 This process is illustrated in the figure below, where we have 3 different offers.
 Initially we have no evidence from the data and we assume all offers have a uniform posterior reward distribution.
 We draw a sample from each offer's posterior reward distribution.
 The sample selected from Offer 2's distribution has the highest value.
 This is an example of **exploration**.
 After showing Offer 2, we collect any potential reward (for example conversion/no-conversion) and update the posterior distribution of Offer 2 using Bayes Theorem as explained below.
 We continue this process and update the posterior distributions each time an offer is shown and the reward is collected.
 In the second figure, Offer 3 is selected – despite Offer 1 having the highest average reward (its posterior reward distribution is furthest to the right), the process of sampling from each distribution has led to us choosing an apparently suboptimal Offer 3.
-In doing so, we give ourself the opportunity to learn more about Offer 3’s true reward distribution.
+In doing so, we give ourself the opportunity to learn more about Offer 3's true reward distribution.

 As more samples are collected, the confidence increases, and a more accurate estimate of the possible reward is obtained (corresponding to narrower reward distributions).
 This process of updating our beliefs as more evidence becomes available is known as **Bayesian Inference**.